bitarellolab/B400/README.md

 # Teaching
-A repo for teaching materials for B216 Genomics.
+A repo for teaching materials for B216 Genomics and other courses.